Skip Ribbon Commands

 Construction and Demolition Waste

-The revised Construction and Demolition – Waste Reduction and Recycling Toolkit is now available online and can be viewed below.
+The revised Construction and Demolition – Waste Reduction and Recycling Toolkit is now available online.

 Material from the construction, demolition and renovation of buildings makes up one-third of our region’s waste.